kikachica/Coursera-Getting-and-Cleaning-Data-Assignment/CodeBook.md

 # The Code Book

-The tidy data set consists of a subset of the fields from the "Human Activity Recognition Using Smartphones" data set.
+The tidy_data.txt set consists of a subset of the fields from the "Human Activity Recognition Using Smartphones" data set.

 # Original Experiment